ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

   - Valve has also created SteamOS, a Linux-based game operating system, and the Steam Deck, a portable gaming device that runs a modified version of SteamOS.
 These advances have boosted interest in Linux as a viable gaming platform, which may lead to further game support in the future.

-  Performance: Linux is known for its excellent performance, which can lead to smoother gameplay and faster load times.
+  - Linux is known for its excellent performance, which can lead to smoother gameplay and faster load times.

   - Many popular game engines, such as Unity and Unreal Engine, have added Linux support, making it easier for developers to create games that run on the platform.